 Pretty Factor: This serum hydrates and plumps with fatty acids from organic plant oils, including evening primrose and borage seed.
 It regenerates skin tissue with cranberry, grape seed and carrot seed extracts plus helichrysum essential oil.
 As it warms in your hands you get a strong whiff of olive oil (one of the main ingredients), but as you apply the product to your face, you're left with the soothing aroma of geranium essential oil....

-Use on slightly damp skin and warm in your palms before applying.
+Tip: Use on slightly damp skin and warm in your palms before applying.

 Eco factor: Juice Beauty's new USDA-certified organic collection contains over 95% organically produced ingredients and meets the National Organic Program's strict guidelines.
 No parabens, synthetic fragrances, petroleum derivatives, artificial dyes, harsh sulfates, or phthalates.
 Juice Beauty's facilities are solar-powered, their containers are made from recycled content, and they get many of their organic ingredients from small farmers.

-$36 at Sephora, Whole Foods and juicebeauty.com
+To Buy: $36 at Sephora, Whole Foods and juicebeauty.com

-Jen from Skin Rhythm
+—Jen from Skin Rhythm

 January 27, 2009